Sandeep-Vigneshwar/Trexa/README.md

 # TREXA

-**Trexa** is a full-stack, AI-powered semantic file search and visualization tool.
-It enables users to **intelligently search through their local directories** and **interactively explore their file structure** in 3D.
+A full-stack, AI-powered semantic file search and visualization tool.
+It enables users to intelligently search through their local directories and interactively explore their file structure in 3D.

 ---